cc-dev-65535/mkdocs/docs/ediljohn - page2.md

 1. Navigate to File > Preferences > Profiles (Default) on the top bar.
 2. Click on Create Profile...
 3. Select Create an Empty Profile...
-4. Enter a name for your profile and press Enter.
+4. Input a name for your profile and press Enter.

 Your profile was created, so you'll switch to it to check.